 The Company and its subsidiaries file income tax returns in Korea, Japan, Taiwan, the U.S. and in various other jurisdictions.
-The Company is subject to income tax examinations by tax authorities of these jurisdictions for all open tax years.
+The Company is subject to income- or non-income tax examinations by tax authorities of these jurisdictions for all open tax years.